alexriverau/cookie-stand-admin/README.md

 ### Author: Alejandro Rivera

 ---

-* Next.js front-end app that allows users to create new cookie-stands
+React app that allows users to create new cookie stands

+v1.0.1
+  * Refactors code base into components
+  * Renders a report table of the newly created cookie stands

+v1.0.0

+  * Implements Next.js
+  * Allows users to create new cookie stands
   * Implements Tailwind CSS for styling

 ### Setup